 Fundamentally, the process begins with gathering data and using that information to feed forecasting models.
 These simulations help anticipate everything from temperature changes to the path of major storms.

-At The Weather Company, we combine human meteorological expertise with advanced AI to create forecasting capabilities that neither could achieve alone.
+At The Weather Company, we combine human meteorological expertise with advanced AI to create forecasting capabilities that neither could achieve on its own.
 Our team of over 100 expert meteorologists works in real-time with our AI systems, providing critical oversight and adding invaluable human intelligence to the process – without slowing things down.

-Essentially, how to predict the weather is four-pronged approach:
+Essentially, how to predict the weather is a four-pronged approach:

 1. Observe